 In the category "Top 10 Most Prominent Tourist Destinations in 2022," the keyword "Phu Yen Tourism" ranks among the top 3 most searched.
-Google explains that with abundant and diverse natural resources, famous landscapes with magnificent natural scenery in Phu Yen... are popular choices for Vietnamese people, leading the search trend in 2022 on the topic of tourism.
+Google explains that abundant and diverse natural resources, and famous landscapes with magnificent natural scenery in Phu Yen... are popular choices for Vietnamese people, leading the search trend in 2022 on the topic of tourism.
 In November 2022 alone, despite being the lowest season for tourism, the number of visitors to Phu Yen reached 198,700 with 117,236 staying overnight, the highest ever recorded.
 Compared to 2019, before the COVID-19 pandemic, tourist arrivals to Phu Yen increased by 23%, and revenue increased by 41%.
 This indicates that tourism in Phu Yen is experiencing a strong recovery4-6.

 Therefore, the interpretation service provided by tour guides about the destination is also developing and essential for tourists when visiting Binh Dinh and Phu Yen.
 The number of tour guides working at various sites and leading tours in both provinces has been continuously increasing.
 A study focusing on tourism interpretation service as well as its impact on the destination image and intention to revisit is a measure of the effectiveness of this important tourism personnel.
-Furthermore, ensuring a positive image of the destination and increasing the intention to revisit to tourism at these destinations is not only an expectation of tourism personnel but also a goal of the tourism authorities in these two provinces.
-Therefore, Based on scientific rationale and practical demands, it is necessary to conduct a study on the influence of tourism interpretation service on destination image and intention to revisit destinations, specifically focusing on Binh Dinh and Phu Yen provinces.
+Furthermore, ensuring a positive image of the destination and increasing the intention to revisit tourism at these destinations is not only an expectation of tourism personnel but also a goal of the tourism authorities in these two provinces.
+Therefore, based on scientific rationale and practical demands, it is necessary to conduct a study on the influence of the tourism interpretation service on destination image and intention to revisit destinations, specifically focusing on Binh Dinh and Phu Yen provinces.

 2. LITERATURE REVIEW